milanlatinovic/wp-chrono/readme.txt

 Do you need to provide users with content (i.e. Coupon Codes) only on specific time and date ?
 Do you want to create Content Dripping on your web pages using nothing but shortcodes ?

-**WP Chrono** provides you with predefines shortcodes for accomplishing various tasks related to controling WordPress content.
+**WP Chrono** provides you with predefined shortcodes for accomplishing various tasks related to controling WordPress content.

 If you want to accomplish these things easy: